-*- coding: utf-8 -*-

 record_id {id_type},

-UNIQUE(block_key, record_id))
+UNIQUE(block_key, record_id))"""

-con.executemany("REPLACE INTO indexed_records VALUES (?, ?)",
+"REPLACE INTO indexed_records VALUES (?, ?)",

-self.fingerprinter(data.items(), target=True))
+self.fingerprinter(data.items(), target=True),

-con.execute('''CREATE INDEX IF NOT EXISTS
+"""CREATE UNIQUE INDEX IF NOT EXISTS

 indexed_records_block_key_idx